There is a lot of exciting new manga series releasing in 2023 and more are sure to be on the way.

 They meet other survivors along the way, adults who have lost their way, and most notably have lost their humanity in their endeavor to survive, no matter the cost.
 Some have lost all morals, some have resorted to terrible acts.

 It's a really harrowing tale that, while it has little dialogue, has so much to say.
-The atmosphere and emotion that the author conveys through the art is unbelievable as well.
+The atmosphere and emotion that the author conveys through the art are unbelievable as well.
 You really grasp the grave nature of the situation, and the way the story unfolds is just so expertly done.
-It's one that absolutely broke me, but I'm glad I experienced it nonetheless, because it's one of my favorites of all-time.
+It's one that absolutely broke me, but I'm glad I experienced it nonetheless because it's one of my favorites of all time.
 Keep an eye out for the first volume, which is releasing from Ize Press in June 2023!